datagrok-ai/public/help/develop/admin/deploy/configure-s3-backup.md

 To configure manual AWS S3 bucket backup do the next steps:

 1. Login to your AWS Console and navigate to the S3 service
-2. Choose an S3 bucket that you wish to backup
+2. Choose the S3 bucket that you use for datagrok
 3. Go to `Properties --> Bucket Versioning` and press `Edit`
 4. Set Bucket Versioning `Enable` and press `Save changes`
 5. Go to IAM, press `Roles` and press `Create new role`.